jamespmernin/Rails-Ninja/README.md

 end
 ```

-Check your routes in the controller with `rails routes`.
+Again, check your routes in the controller with `rails routes`.
 Take a look at how the nested models are reflected in the URLs.

-> note: deeply nested routes are typically frowned upon.
-Furthermore, you should definitely not nest your routes any deeper than this.
+_Note: deeply nested routes are typically frowned upon.
+You should definitely **not** nest your routes any deeper than this._

 ## Add StudentsController

 Time to set up some logic for our student model.

 Run `rails g controller Students` to add a `students_controller.rb` file to your `app/controllers` folder.
 Like before, see if you can use your other controllers to figure out what needs to go here.
 On your get routes, try to `include:` both `sensei` and `dojo` data when you return the students JSON.
 You may have to look up the syntax for this.

 ## GET SERVED AGAIN

 Make sure everything is saved and launch your rails server with `rails s`.
 Visit the following:

   - `http://localhost:3000/dojos/1/senseis/1/students`